Drive sales on autopilot with ecommerce-focused featuresSee Features

-- an email address no longer exists (hard bounce)
+- the email address no longer exists (hard bounce)

-- the address is mistyped (email@example.com instead of firstname.lastname@example.org, etc.) (hard bounce)
+- the address is mistyped (n[email protected] instead of [email protected], etc.) (hard bounce)

 Uh-oh.
 If your spam rate starts to rise, you’re running into trouble.

 However, 0.1% is a reasonable spam rate.
 Anything more than that needs to act as a red flag, causing you to rethink and clean your email list.
-A big complaint rate might spoil your sender’s reputation, which means, that your future emails will not be delivered to the recipients.
+A big complaint rate might spoil your sender reputation, which means that your future emails will not be delivered to recipients.

 Fortunately, it’s easy enough to get around spam.

-- For one thing, always ask for permission before emailing someone.
+- For one, always ask for permission before emailing someone.